Controlled Demolition, Inc.: Selected projects

+Old Sunshine Skyway Bridge

+In 1990, the FDOT awarded a bid to Hardaway Company (owner of Controlled Demolition, Inc.) to demolish all steel and concrete sections of the old Sunshine Skyway spans.
+The scope of the project required that all underwater piles and piers, and surface roadway, girders, and beams, be dismantled.
+Special care had to be taken in removing underwater bridge elements near the channel, and the central portion of the original bridge had to be removed in one piece to minimize closure of the only approach to the busy Port of Tampa.
+Most of the concrete material was used to create an artificial reef near the southbound approach of the old bridge, which was converted into a long pier for newly created Skyway Fishing Pier State Park.
+Unused approaches to the original spans were demolished in 2008.

 Alfred P. Murrah Building, Oklahoma City

-On May 24, 1995, the firm was responsible for the demolition of the Alfred P. Murrah Federal Building after its bombing on April 19, 1995.
+On May 23, 1995, the firm was responsible for the demolition of the Alfred P. Murrah Federal Building after its bombing on April 19, 1995.

 The Seattle Kingdome

 On March 26, 2000, the firm used 4,450 pounds of dynamite placed in 5,905 carefully sited holes and 21.6 mi of detonation cord inserted over a period of four months to take down the 25,000-ton concrete roof of the Kingdome in Seattle, Washington in 16.8 seconds, one day before the 24th birthday of the stadium that had been the home of the Seattle Mariners of Major League Baseball and the Seattle Seahawks of the National Football League.
 The total cost for the demolition project was $9 million.
 The firm planned the collapse of the roof to prevent its simultaneous free fall, creating a delay pattern that would break the roof into pieces and setting up 15-foot-high earth berms on the floor of the stadium to absorb the impact of the falling concrete.
 The demolition of the Kingdome established the record for the largest structure, by volume, ever demolished with explosives.
 The implosion of the 125,000-ton concrete structure did not cause a single crack in the foundation of the new stadium being built 90 ft away.